mateusbrilhante/Portfolio/README.md

 Welcome to my portfolio repository!

-"It ain't much but it's honest work"
+"It ain't much, but it's honest work"

 The content includes Android Modifications, Electronic Projects, Java Apps and some Responsive Web Pages.